Frankenstein; or, The Modern Prometheus

 This actually improves on the novel in my view.
 I never quite accepted Shelley's idea that the creature was stitched together in a small room and then just got up and walked away.

-One other iconic horror-film figure is created in Frankenstein, the sycophantic hunchbacked lab assistant.
+In addition to the "monster" and the "mad scientist", one other iconic horror-film figure is created in Frankenstein: the sycophantic hunchbacked lab assistant.
 Here he's named Fritz, portrayed with panache by Dwight Frye, who had been so memorable as the insane Renfeld in Dracula and who would appear as minor characters in subsequent Frankenstein films and other horror flicks.